AnoniemeBeer/FishtankProjectIOT/modules/lcdScreen/README.md

 objectName = lcdScreen()
 ```

-If the object is made, you can start to use the methods of the class.
-To set the state of the relay pin, the following method is used.
+To push text to the display, the method setText is used.
+This method requires one parameter:

 ```python
 objectName.setText(text)